dangtuanhuy/assembla-to-jira-migration/README.md

 Finally, cleanup actions need to be taken to finish things off.

-* Deactivate users not needed
+* Deactivate users not needed.
-* Give admin rights to relevant users
+* Give admin rights to relevant users.
-* Assign project leads (and give permissions)
+* Assign project leads (and give permissions).
-* Ask users to change password, check email and create avatar
+* Ask users to change password, check email and create avatar.
+* Use label filters to move issue to correct types, e.g. `bug` might be a label.
-* Check that tickets which are spikes are NOT epics.
+* Check that tickets which are spikes are NOT epics [Issue 14](https://github.com/kgish/assembla-to-jira-migration/issues/14).
-* Make backup of `data` directory for future reference
+* Make backup of `data` directory for future reference.

 Congratulations, you did it!